SSWConsulting/SSW.People.Profiles/Adam-Cogan/Adam-Cogan.md

 Adam travels to record interviews with technology experts around the world – his most popular video is a scrum meeting with the Microsoft Scrum Foundation team.
 You can view this video at [https://tv.ssw.com/daily-scrum-at-microsoft](https://tv.ssw.com/daily-scrum-at-microsoft)

 At SSW, Adam enjoys working with the teams, improving their usage of Scrum and TFS, reviewing the architecture of large .NET projects, while also taking an active interest in the overall User Experience (UX).
-He is also the founder and a mentor of SSW’s [FireBootCamp](https://firebootcamp.com), an intensive 9-week .NET training course.
+He is also the founder and a mentor of SSW’s [FireBootCamp](https://firebootcamp.com), a collection of online and in person coached courses teaching the latest developer technologies.

 Some of Adam's project highlights have been: